 Companion Planting Herbs & Flowers creates a more beautiful and productive garden.

 By using strong scented herbs like oregano, parsley, chives, you can help deter pests from your crops.
 This helps to increase your yields because of reduced pest damage.
 Those aromatic herbs also make home-cooked dishes shine with a greater depth of flavor.

 Companion Planting Herbs & Flowers help to attract predatory insects to eat the bad bugs in your garden too.

-They also add a lot of beauty to your garden, help the bees and children enjoy picking them.
-The flowers attract pollinators which are so important to support (more tips on attracting pollinators here).
+They also add a lot of beauty to your garden and help the bees

 Best Companion Planting Herbs & Flowers

 This is one of my favorite flowers to have in the garden.
 They have amazing uses (the Nerdy Farm Wife has a free ebook with what you can do with them) and I make calendula salve every year.
 They flower from early summer and are one of the last flowers in the garden, we’ve had them flowering past a light frost and well into fall.
 Repels a number of unwanted soil nematodes and asparagus beetles, but may attract slugs.
 Calendula attracts a wide range of pollinators because it provides nectar over the whole growing season.

 Nasturtiums are easy to grow and the whole plant is edible; the stems, leaves, flowers, and seed pods.
 They are beautiful and make a fantastic companion planting border.
 They help to attract hoverflies and attract aphids away from your vegetables.
 (Here are more tips for preventing aphids).

 Borage deters tomato hornworm and cabbage moth caterpillars and is particularly good planted near tomatoes and strawberries.
-Borage is very attractive to pollinators, so plant it around squash, melons, and cucumbers for improved pollination.
+The borage flowers are very attractive to pollinators, so plant it around squash, melons, and cucumbers for improved pollination.
 It’s also excellent for the soil and compost.
-Borage is deer-proof.
+This plant is also deer-proof.

 This is a cheerful flowering herb that makes a wonderful tea.
 Attracts hoverflies and parasitic wasps.